Partner Agencies

 It is an investment into positive outcomes for youth through our mentoring program.

-~Big Brothers Big Sisters Independence Region
+~Big Brothers Big Sisters Independence

 United Way support is a MUST for Center for People in Transition in aiding annually 350 Displaced Homemakers and 700 Community Members to reach lives of increased self-worth and self-sufficiency after the trauma of divorce, death or disability of spouse.